maialenz/movieQuiz/README.md

 - The logo for site was created using an online application called [Canva](https://www.canva.com/) and Paint.
 It  was designed to represent the film industry and easily recogniseable by users as a movie orientated game.

+---

+## FEATURES

+### Existing Features

+- The site will consist of a single page divided on three big sections which will work as three page: based on the user selection, the application will show the respective section.
+The site will be responsive for most screen sizes.

+- **Header:**

+  - Navbar:
+    - It'll include a link to the main page in the site.
+The link will increase on size when hovered over it.
+    - Change of color and size on the links when hovered over the buttons

+- **Body:**

+  - Home section:
+    - An area to introduce the user to the game
+    - An area with three clickable images, each linking to their respective theme quiz.
+    - Under each image there will be a 'Start' button to hint the user to click on it to Start the quiz.

+  - Quiz section: will be the same in all three themes.
+There will be 3 to 10 questions on display.
+Only the question and the imagery will change.
+    - The section will be divided in two.
+One part will have the picture of the movie related to the question, and another part with the question and a multiple choice answers.
+    - An at the bottom showing the score count (correct answers and incorrect answers).
+  - Feedback section:
+    - An with the score and time summary, as well as a sentence with some feedback to the user.
+    - Two call to action buttons with color changing hover feature allowing the user to return to the main page or to retake the same quiz .

+- **Footer:** it will be repeated in all the pages for consistency and good user experience
+  - Contact details: creator's email

+---

+### Features left to implement

+- The posibility of choosing different difficulty: in the first release, there won't be any option to select the difficulty and complexity of the questions, but in a future release there would be three different options for the user to select (easy, medium, hard)

+- A countdown timer:

+- An API
+---